BufuWinner/PyMusic/README.md

  - change icon, change name(you can remove '.command') = perfect music downloader!:smile:

-The code isn't too advanced, so feel free to report any issues!
+The code isn't too advanced and was only tested on macOS, feel free to report any issues!